 “I’ve been creating music since I was 15 or 16 years old,” Jarod Ellis said.
 “This is a good challenge for all of us today.”

-“I’ve been writing poetry for a while, and after I got sick one time music really helped me relax,” Elyssa Zeller said.
+“I’ve been writing poetry for a while, and after I got sick music really helped me relax,” Elyssa Zeller said.
 “I started writing my own songs, which family enjoyed.
-Coming here can help me grow as an artists and a person.”
+Coming here can help me grow as an artist and a person.”

 “When I listen to music, it makes me want to be a star,” Ryan Cobourn said.